 1. Task Force Members India - Chair Australia European Commission France (new member as of October 2007) Korea Netherlands South Africa United Kingdom United States 2.
 Purpose of Task Force The objective of the Task Force is to develop a detailed plan for financing carbon capture and storage (CCS) projects in emerging economy countries.
-4. Milestones • The Task Force was re-formed at the Paris CSLF meeting in March 2007.
+4. Milestones The Task Force was re-formed at the Paris CSLF meeting in March 2007.
 A Task Force meeting took place in New Delhi on 11-12 October 2007.
-Actions from the meeting are described in the Status section, below.The Task Force will meet at the Cape Town CSLF meeting in April 2008.
+Actions from the meeting are described in the Status section, below.
+The Task Force will meet at the Cape Town CSLF meeting in April 2008.
 A progress report will be provided to the Policy Group at the Cape Town meeting that includes follow-up for Actions from the New Delhi meeting.
-4. Status • The United States was to develop a listing of existing funds, mechanisms, and forums to determine if any can be accessed or utilized for funding CCS activities in developing countries.
+4. Status The United States was to develop a listing of existing funds, mechanisms, and forums to determine if any can be accessed or utilized for funding CCS activities in developing countries.
 The Asian Development Bank (ADB) has provided a copy of a report by former World Bank Vice President Richard Stern which describes many of these entities.
 The United States was to provide details, once available, of the recently proposed International Clean Energy Technology Fund, which is intended to fund projects in the developing world.
-The Task Force members were requested to provide comments on proposed conclusions from Task Force meeting, as offered by India.
-The United States has informed that the Richard Stern report provides little information related to support for CCS activities, indicating that this is an area the multilateral development institutions (MDIs) are yet to focus and that we may make a formal request to ADB for identifying opportunities within MDIs and by other international financial institutions for facilitating CCS adoption.
-No other comment has been received so far.
-The matter is proposed to be further discussed in the meeting of the Task Force which has been scheduled on 13 April 2008 in South Africa.
+The Task Force members were requested to provide comments on proposed conclusions from Task Force meeting, as offered by India. • The United States has informed that the Richard Stern report provides little information related to support for CCS activities, indicating that this is an area the multilateral development institutions (MDIs) are yet to focus and that we may make a formal request to ADB for identifying opportunities within MDIs and by other International financial institutions for facilitating CCS adoption.
+INO other comment has been received so far.
+The metter is proposed to be further discussed in the meeting of the Tests Force. - The matter is proposed to be further discussed in the meeting of the Task Force which has been scheduled on 13 April 2009 in South Africa which has been scheduled on 15 April 2008 in South Africa.

-Project Interaction and Review Team (PIRT)

-CSLF Task Force Strategic Implementation Report (TFIR) March 2008
+Project Interaction and Review Team (PIRT) CSLF Task Force Strategic Implementation Report (TFIR) March 2008